Staphylea - Bladdernut: Planting and Cultivation

 In the Ground

-• Soak the pot in a basin of water for a few minutes to rehydrate the root ball;
+- Soak your pot in a basin of water for a few minutes to rehydrate the root ball;

-• Remove the plant from the pot, check the roots, and gently loosen the root ball to free them;
+- Remove it from the pot, check the roots, and gently loosen part of the root ball to free them;

-• Loosen the soil at the bottom of the hole and add well-rotted manure or dried blood and ground horn;
+- Loosen the soil at the bottom of the hole and add some well-rotted manure or dried blood and ground horn;

-• If your soil is heavy (clayey and compact), mix gravel with the excavated soil to improve winter drainage;
+- If your soil is heavy (clayey and compact), mix gravel with the excavated soil: this will improve water drainage in winter;

-• Water thoroughly.
-The weight of the water will help eliminate air pockets around the roots;
+- Water thoroughly.
+The weight of the water will help eliminate air pockets between the roots and the soil;

-• You can mulch the surface to retain soil moisture or plant low-growing perennials as ground cover.
+- You can mulch the surface to retain soil moisture or plant some ground-cover perennials directly.

 In a Pot

-Staphylea can be grown in pots if you choose a sufficiently large container: at least 50 cm in width and depth.
-The pot must have drainage holes to allow excess water to escape.
-Place a layer of gravel or clay pebbles at the bottom to improve drainage.
-Use a rich substrate: a mix of 50% good garden soil and 50% high-quality universal compost is ideal.
+Staphylea can be grown in a pot if you choose a sufficiently large one: at least 50 cm wide and deep.
+The pot must have drainage holes for water to escape.
+Place a layer of gravel or clay pebbles at the bottom of the pot to improve drainage.
+The substrate should be rich: a mix of 50% good garden soil and 50% high-quality universal compost will be perfect.
 Water well after planting and remember to water during dry spells.

 Watering

 For the first two years after planting, remember to water at the base during dry spells.
-After this period, the bush should withstand drought without issue.
-However, when grown in containers, thorough watering will be needed whenever the surface of the growing medium dries out.
+After that, the bush should withstand drought without any issues.
+However, in pots, a good watering should be provided as soon as the substrate dries on the surface.

-Don’t forget to mulch or plant ground cover around the base of your Staphylea to maintain soil moisture.
+Don’t forget to mulch or plant ground cover plants around the base of your Staphylea to keep the soil cool.

 Pruning

-Pruning is optional: simply remove dead wood, overly thin or poorly positioned branches.
-Over time, the Staphylea will benefit from thinning to develop a small tree-like form and showcase its attractive bark.
-Prune in late winter (March) before foliage appears.
+Pruning is optional: simply remove dead wood, overly thin or poorly placed branches.
+Over the years, the Staphylea will benefit from being thinned to give it the appearance of a small tree and reveal its beautiful bark.
+Prune at the end of winter (March) before the foliage appears.

-If pruning is absolutely necessary to control growth, you may also prune after flowering in June.
-However, this will sacrifice its attractive fruit display.
+If pruning is really necessary to control its growth, you can also prune after flowering, in June.
+However, you will lose its beautiful fruiting.

 Maintenance

-In poor soil, you can apply well-rotted compost around the base of the bush before winter or in spring for plants in the ground.
-For container-grown plants, use a liquid fertiliser for flowering plants monthly from spring through late summer.
+In poor soil, you can add a bit of well-rotted compost around the base of the bush before winter or in spring when planted in the ground.
+In pots, use a liquid fertiliser for flowering plants once a month from spring to the end of summer.

 Possible diseases and pests